Methyphobia – Fear of Alcohol

-This may be due, for example, to problems in childhood through watching drunken parents fighting, or perhaps due to a accident in which alcohol played a role.
-In either case there is a fear associated with it that can be addressed.
+This may be due, for example, to problems in childhood through watching drunken parents fighting, or perhaps due to an accident in which alcohol played a role.

-Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Methyphobia knows only too well that the Anxiety that they experience is real enough.
+Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Methyphobia knows only too well that the anxious feelings they experience are real enough.

-We completely understand this here at TranceForm Psychology and will treat you and your Methyphobia seriously.
+We completely understand this and will treat you and your Methyphobia seriously.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Methyphobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+Our minds are more than capable of producing real biological reactions to any given situation and so as long as the Methyphobia sufferer believes that the object or situation they fear represents a threat to them, then they will experience real fear, anxiety and stress.